datalad-handbook/book/docs/glossary.rst

       A common Linux distribution. `More information here <https://ubuntu.com>`__.

    UUID
       Universally Unique Identifier.
+It is a character string used for *unambiguous*, identification, formatted according to a specific standard.
+This identification is not only unambiguous and unique on a system, but indeed *universally* unique -- no UUID exists twice anywhere *on the planet*.
-It is an identification number, formatted according to a specific standard, used for identifying information.
-Every DataLad dataset has a UUID that identifies a dataset as a whole across its entire history and flavors called :term:`Dataset ID`.
-Git-annex ass
+      Every DataLad dataset has a UUID that identifies a dataset uniquely as a whole across its entire history and flavors called :term:`Dataset ID` that looks similar to this ``0828ac72-f7c8-11e9-917f-a81e84238a11``.
+This dataset ID will only exist once, identifying only one particular dataset on the planet.
+Note that this does not require all UUIDs to be known in some central data base -- the fact that no UUID exists twice is achieved by mere probability: The chance of a UUID being duplicated is so close to zero that it is negligible.

    version control
       Processes and tools to keep track of changes to documents or other collections of information.